Hierarchical Structure of Quantum Solution

 This is a hierarchical map of my recent paper devoted to a fundamental problem of decaying hydrodynamic turbulence.
 Using a novel approach to fluid dynamics (loop equations) initiated by us in the 90s, we have recently found an exact solution to this problem in quadrature.

-In this paper, we go step by step through this solution, starting from the loop equation itself.
+In this paper, we explore this solution step by step, starting from the loop equation itself.
 As is often the case with a microscopic solution to an empirical field (like in chemistry or astronomy), it presents some technical challenges related to new mathematical tools, specifically loop calculus, quantum mechanics, and number theory.

-The turbulence problem has stood unsolved for centuries for a good reason — a direct approach is virtually impossible, as the vorticity in a turbulent fluid does not exist as a smooth vector field.
+The turbulence problem has remained unsolved for centuries for a good reason—a direct approach is virtually impossible, as the vorticity in a turbulent fluid does not exist as a smooth vector field.
 The breakthrough described here is based on a new concept of duality, where the problem of strong fluctuations of the vector field can be exactly reduced to a dual problem of a weakly fluctuating field in another dimension.

 This novelty necessarily takes some space to explain and time to understand.
 I have tried to make this paper easier to consume by introducing four levels of hierarchy, reflected in this interactive map.
 This map is intended to be browsed before a deep study of the paper (or perhaps as part of that study), allowing for back-and-forth navigation between the conventional PDF manuscript and this hierarchical map.